h2oai/h2o-3/h2o-r/README.md

 ## Building it yourself

 The R package is built as part of the normal build process.
+Please following [this instruction](https://github.com/h2oai/h2o-3#41-building-from-the-command-line-quick-start) to build H2O-3.

-In the top-level h2o-3 directory, use `$ ./gradlew build`.
+If you want to build the R component by itself, instead of executing `./gradlew build`, you can execute the following: `$ cd h2o-r; ../gradlew build`.

-To build the R component by itself, first type `$ cd h2o-r` and then type `$ ../gradlew build`.
+The output of the build is a CRAN-like layout in the R directory.

 The output of the build is a CRAN-like layout in the R directory.